 For some reason when it comes to kid’s and teen’s bedrooms, manufactures can end up going overboard on a theme.
 If your child loves monkeys, then great include them in his/her room.
 But too much of a good thing doesn’t make it better… it’ll just end up looking like a jungle in there!
 And people can overdo rooms with all kinds of themes not just jungle animals.
 I’ve seen so many brightly colored stripes in a room that I felt dizzy, and so many record album covers plastered to every surface of a room that it gave me a headache!
 Instead, mix in some neutral themed items that coordinate.
-This will add interest while also balancing the room so the theme doesn’t take over.
+This will add interest and depth while also balancing the room so the theme doesn’t take over.

 You don’t need to plaster a bedroom with surfboards to create a surfing theme.

-This room uses patterns, colors, and textures to subtly enhance the theme.
+This room uses patterns, colors and textures to subtly enhance the theme.

 This room reflects the girl’s love of horses without going overboard…